Friday, 17 August 2012

 We saw in the story that when at night, a rat comes to scrounge and then knocks the candleholder, leading to a devastating fire in the temple.
 The three monks finally unite together and make a concerted effort to put out the fire.

-problem has simple solution
+Every problem has simple solution

-the end the problem faced by 3 monks of bringing water to the temple from the
+In the end the problem faced by 3 monks of bringing water to the temple from the river by going downhill was solved with a simple solution of building a pulley.

-can also relate it to job specialization, the whole work was
+We can also relate it to job specialization, the whole work was divided into parts and each monk was doing his part.

 Did it feel like you had exhausted all possible options and yet are still before the mountain – large, unconquerable, and impregnable?
 When encountering such enormous problems, you may feel like you're hammering against a steel mountain.
 The pressure of having to solve such a problem may be overwhelming.